 Since that first trip of “going solo,” I have travelled many other times and visited many other places.
 Sometimes alone; sometimes with others.
 Both are good and have their merits, but I find I actually prefer the solo adventures.

-The solo adventures are indeed very special trips and stand out as my favorites.
+The solo adventures are indeed very special trips and stand out as my favourites.
 They offer unique opportunities to better understand who I am, appreciate my own impressions and opinions and build my self-esteem tremendously.
 I love the freedom they offer and the independent spirit I get to enjoy.
-I get to explore my own fantasies and pleasures of discoveries, both of self and new found, serendipitous locations around each corner.
+I get to explore my own fantasies and pleasures of discoveries, both of self and new ly found, serendipitous locations around each corner.
 I get to go at my own pace, stopping when I want, forging ahead when I have a driving desire, and that I do not have to cater to others needs and desires all the while which can be in conflict with my own.

 For instance, there is one particular site I have discovered, “Women Traveling Together” (www.women-traveling.com) that offers some very unique and interesting travel opportunities specifically for small groups of women of all ages.
 They apparently do more than just travel; they are spontaneous, embrace the unexpected and make new friends in the process.
-Just my kind of travelers!
+Just my kind of travellers!

 Another example which has piqued my interest is a “Bike and Barge” trip.
 The following websites are wonderful opportunities to see the beautiful Dutch blossoms in bloom in a unique and very enjoyable way on a bicycle during the day and sleeping on a boat on one of the many canals in the Netherlands.
 They also offer bike and barge tours in other locations as well!